 Segment the imagery

-To determine which parts of the ground are pervious and impervious, you'll classify the imagery into land-use types.
+To determine which parts of the ground are pervious and impervious, you will classify the imagery into land-use types.
 Impervious surfaces are generally human-made: buildings, roads, parking lots, brick, or asphalt.
 Pervious surfaces include vegetation, water bodies, and bare soil.
-However, if you try to classify an image in which almost every pixel has a unique combination of spectral characteristics, you're likely to encounter errors and inaccuracies.
+However, if you try to classify an image in which almost every pixel has a unique combination of spectral characteristics, you are likely to encounter errors and inaccuracies.

-Before you classify the imagery, you'll change the band combination to distinguish features clearly.
-Then, you'll group pixels into segments, which will generalize the image and significantly reduce the number of spectral signatures to classify.
-Once you segment the imagery, you'll perform a supervised classification of the segments.
-You'll first classify the image into broad land-use types, such as roofs or vegetation.
-Then, you'll reclassify those land-use types into either impervious or pervious surfaces.
+Before you classify the imagery, you will change the band combination to distinguish features clearly.
+Then, you will group pixels into segments, which will generalize the image and significantly reduce the number of spectral signatures to classify.
+Once you segment the imagery, you will perform a supervised classification of the segments.
+You will first classify the image into broad land-use types, such as roofs or vegetation.
+Then, you will reclassify those land-use types into either impervious or pervious surfaces.

 Download and open the project

-Before you begin, you'll download data supplied by the local government of Louisville, Kentucky.
+Before you begin, you will download data supplied by the local government of Louisville, Kentucky.
 This data includes imagery of the study area and land parcel features.

 - Download the Surface_Imperviousness compressed folder.

 Locate the downloaded file on your computer.

 Depending on your web browser, you may have been prompted to choose the file's location before you began the download.
 Most browsers download to your computer's Downloads folder by default.

 - Right-click the file and extract it to a location you can easily find, such as your Documents folder.